 Rethinking and Reimagining the Body

-It is no secret that when it comes to the Augmented Human, humanity has continuously focused on extending human capabilities.
-It is this need to rethink and reimagine the human body that has led to questions like how close will we live with technology in the future?
-How will we utilise it? and how will it change us?
+It is no secret that humanity has continuously focused on extending human capabilities when it comes to the Augmented Human.
+This need to rethink and reimagine the human body has led to questions like how close will we live with technology in the future?
+How will we utilise it?
+And how will it change us?
 Maybe we are headed towards a world where bodily enhancements will be the next step in our evolution.

 “By 2040, technological possibilities to augment ourselves will be at its highest point.”

 If we look back into the history of evolution, we see that our body has been adapting to changing circumstances for a long while now.
-So it comes as no surprise that a recent report by Imperial College, predicts that by 2040, technological possibilities to augment ourselves will be at its highest point.
-Although a scary prospect for some, to augment one’s body is something that is going to be influenced by both developments in technology and fashion.
+So it comes as no surprise that a recent Imperial College report predicts that by 2040, technological possibilities to augment ourselves will be at the highest point.
+Although a scary prospect for some, to augment one’s body is going to be influenced by both developments in technology and fashion.

 Described as being at the intersection of fashion, technology and architecture, the conversation around the augmented human is nothing new.
-Considered quite underground and out of the box, when one does take a closer look, they will come to realise that we have been augmenting our body for a long time now.
-The difference is that the new movement is more focused on functionality and we are more familiar with the non-functional augmentation of our body like plastic surgery.
+Considered relatively underground and out of the box, when one does take a closer look, they will come to realise that we have been augmenting our body for a long time now.
+The difference is that the new movement is more focused on functionality, and we are more familiar with the non-functional augmentation of our body, like plastic surgery.

 Using the Body As A Vehicle

-Breaking boundaries by approaching the human body differently, we are seeing developments in technology that are influencing how the human form could evolve in the near future.
-We only have to look at movies to get an idea of how technology is going to be integrated into our evolution.
-Sure, some might argue, that films like Ghost in the Shell are pure science fiction, but the truth of the matter is that people are already becoming ‘superhuman’.
+Breaking boundaries by approaching the human body differently, we see developments in technology that influenceS how the human form could evolve shortly.
+We only have to look at movies to get an idea of how technology will be integrated into our evolution.
+Sure, some might argue that films like Ghost in the Shell are pure science fiction, but the truth of the matter is that people are already becoming ‘superhuman’.

 Besides replacing limbs with advanced prosthetics, augmentation of the body also has us leaping towards a future where embedded technology will treat various illnesses.
 This has so far included restoring vision in blind patients suffering from Retinitis Pigmentosa.
-Promising to give numerous people a new lease of life, you cannot deny that the augmented body is a definite step on from the current wearable technology trend.
+Promising to give numerous people a new lease of life, you cannot deny that the augmented body is a definite step on the current wearable technology trend.
 But they are still sceptics who question whether replacing our body parts with technology makes us less human.
-Does this mean that in the future the new human who has had cybernetic enhancements will become indistinguishable from the technology itself?
+Does this mean that the new human who has had cybernetic enhancements will become indistinguishable from the technology itself in the future?

 Extending Human Capabilities and Altering How and What We Strive to Design For Ourselves

-Imagine augmenting your body, not for fashion but for convenience.
-The changes might not serve to make you look more attractive, but rather serve the purpose designed to make your life easier.
+Imagine augmenting your body, not for fashion but convenience.
+The changes might not make you look more attractive but rather serve the purpose of making your life easier.
 This is something that Corpus 2.0 explored.
 They had an exhibition at the Dutch Design Week in Eindhoven, the Netherlands, where they showcased a future where we alter our body to adapt to individual needs.

 The Corpus 2.0 project looked at the possibilities of the designed body by showcasing various shocking images.
-One of them was of a woman with a smoking hole that made it convenient for her when she wanted to smoke.
-It also meant that she would be able to recognise other smokers who would bear the same change.
+One of them was a woman with a smoking hole that made it convenient for her when she wanted to smoke.
+It also meant that she would be able to recognise other smokers who would bear the exact change.
 Another image showed a woman with a high-heel foot.
-A rather scary looking photo, the objective of the enhancement was to make sure that we will be able to wear our favourite Choos pain free because our feet are shaped in the design of our favourite shoes.
+A rather scary-looking photo, the objective of the enhancement was to make sure that we will wear our favourite Choos pain free because our feet are shaped in the design of our favourite shoes.

-Then there is A.Human, a futuristic fashion brand whose concept is less about convenience and more about being able to change your body as you would your clothes.
-Foreseeing a world where fashion will be crucial when it comes to the augmented body, A.Human stands out because they are designing for the body through the language of fashion.
+Then there is A.Human, a futuristic fashion brand whose concept is less about convenience and more about changing your body as you would your clothes.
+Foreseeing a world where fashion will be crucial when it comes to the augmented body, A.Human stands out because they are designed for the body through the language of fashion.

 The Fashion Tribe 2.0: Science Fiction of Today is the Technology of Tomorrow

 It is no secret that fashion embraces the tribe mentality.
-We all belong to some style tribe that allows us to identify with those who not only dress like us but might also listen to the same music.
-Well-known fashion tribes that we are all quite familiar with include goths, punks, hippies, hip hop and of cause the Harajuku.
+We all belong to some style tribe that allows us to identify with those who dress like us and listen to the same music.
+Well-known fashion tribes that we are all quite familiar with include goths, punks, hippies, hip hop and, of cause the Harajuku.

-As we make our way into a future, that could very likely be determined by wearable technology; I foresee a change that will give birth to new tribes that will offer an alternative culture to what we are used too.
-These new tribes will evolve from where we are now- the device being in our hand to it being implanted in our body.
+As we make our way into a future, wearable technology could very likely be determined; I foresee a change that will give birth to new tribes that will offer an alternative culture to what we are used to.
+These new tribes will evolve from where we are now- the device is in our hand to it being implanted in our body.
 They will be identified as Visible, Embedded and Invisible.

 The Invisible tribe will take a different stance when it comes to augmenting their bodies.
-They make sure to still blend in and look ‘normal’.
+They make sure to blend in still and look ‘normal’.
 Their enhancements will not be noticeable; they prefer the camouflaged approach to technology, where they can reap the benefits without having to look less human.
-Evolving the human body for them is about being able to enhance it in a way that is functional while still staying true to their natural form.
+Evolving the human body is about enhancing it functionally while still staying true to its natural form.

-These new tribes will be designed to adapt to an environment that is wired, sensor-filled, and digitally connected.
-They will be part of a trend that will be focused on not only enhancing our in body and mind but also make sure that we are always connected to the internet so that we can control the environment around us.
+These new tribes will be designed to adapt to a wired, sensor-filled, and digitally connected environment.
+They will be part of a trend that will be focused on enhancing our body and mind and making sure that we are always connected to the internet to control the environment around us.

 So why do it?
-Well, one of the reasons why it could become fashionable to augment the human body is that it is a great form of self-expression.
-Also; it would help us connect to others and the environment around us while improving our quality of life.
-You will no longer have to imagine a stronger, smarter, more resilient you because your new abilities will give you the kind of ‘superpowers’ that you never imagined possible.
-Now I ask again, if you could change your body as easily as you would change your clothes, would you?
+One of the reasons it could become fashionable to augment the human body is that it is an excellent form of self-expression.
+Also, it would help us connect to others and the environment around us while improving our quality of life.
+You will no longer have to imagine a more robust, more intelligent, more resilient you because your new abilities will give you the kind of ‘superpowers’ that you never imagined possible.
+Now I ask again if you could change your body as quickly as you would change your clothes, would you?